-This CASE Report for multifamily domestic water heating will include three submeasures: central heat pump water heating, hot water distribution, and solar thermal water heating.
+This CASE Report for multifamily domestic water heating will include four submeasures: central heat pump water heating, hot water distribution, solar thermal water heating, and multifamily drainwater heat recovery.

 Central Heat Pump Water Heating